 None of Messrs.
 Tomain, Barrett and Fogarty have any business or financial relationship with AFG.
 The members of AFC's board of directors, other than Messrs.
 Tomain, Barrett and Fogarty, are also members of AFG's board of directors and beneficial owners of significant amounts of AFG common stock.
 As a result, the members of AFC's board other than Messrs.
 Tomain, Barrett and Fogarty may be deemed to have an interest in the AFC merger adverse to the interests of holders of shares of Series J Preferred Stock.
 In order to protect the interests of the holders of shares of Series J Preferred Stock with respect to the AFC merger, the board of directors of AFC appointed these three new directors to the special committee, whose members then elected Mr. Tomain as Chairman.
-The special committee was charged with negotiating the terms and evaluating the fairness of the AFC merger on behalf of the holders of shares of Series J Preferred Stock.
-The special committee was authorized to engage, at AFC's expense, independent legal counsel and financial advisors.
+The special committee was charged with negotiating the terms and evaluating the fairness of the AFC merger on behalf of the holders of shares of Series J Preferred to engage, at AFC's expense, independent legal counsel and financial advisors.
 Between April 14, 2003 and July 2, 2003, the special committee held a total of eleven meetings.
-At these meetings, the special committee engaged legal and financial advisors and negotiated, reviewed and evaluated the proposed terms of the AFC merger.
-Each meeting of the special committee was attended by all of its members.
+At these meetings, the special committee was attended by all of its members.